 Lizard Peninsula · TR12

-Approved planning gets you permission to build.
-Building regulations drawings are what gets you a building you can actually live in — drawn properly, they shorten the build, save the builder time and keep building control on side.
-In St Keverne, that work is shaped by the place itself — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward traditional cob-and-granite cottages and Georgian and Victorian villas.
+Building regulation drawings in Cornwall, drawn properly.
+Approved planning gets you permission to build — a complete building regs package is what gets you a building you can actually live in: 1:50 plans, 1:10 details, structural coordination and a specification a Cornish builder can price and build from without guesswork.
+A St Keverne brief starts on the street, not the screen — St Keverne is the inland market village of the eastern Lizard, with a substantial fifteenth-century church, a wide village square and an AONB-protected agricultural hinterland, with a building stock that leans toward Georgian and Victorian villas and modern infill bungalows.

 Our process